cdpxe/WendzelNNTPd/docs/docs/index.md

 ## History

-The project started in 2004 under the name Xyria:cdpNNTPd, as part of the Xyria project that also contained a fast DNS server, called Xyria:DNSd.
+The project started in 2004 under the name Xyria:cdpNNTPd, as part of the Xyria project that also contained a DNS server, called Xyria:DNSd.
 In 2007, I renamed it to WendzelNNTPd and stopped development of Xyria:DNSd.
 Version 1.0.0 was released in 2007, version 2.0.0 in 2011.
-Since then I have primarily fixed reported bugs and added minor features but the software is still maintained and smaller advancements can still be expected.
+Since then I have primarily fixed reported bugs and added minor features.
+The inclusion of larger features was strongly supported by my university students.

 A detailed history can be found in the *HISTORY* file in the tarball.
 Fortunately, several people contributed to the code and documentation, see *AUTHORS* file.